mikosken/RefactoringAssignment/Game/README.md

 ## Refactoring changes and reasoning

-### Notes on original code.

 ### Files and folders.

 The solution is split into two projects, Game and GameTest.

-The Game code was split in three separate subfolders:
+The Game code was split in four separate subfolders:

 -   Interfaces
 -   Common: For the game manager, and classes that are likely to be shared between multiple games.
 -   MooGame: The refactored game.
+-   MastermindGame: A modified implementation of MooGame, but still using the same interfaces.

 ### Dependency Injection